 Global oil demand hasn’t really changed, despite the impacts of the COVID-19 pandemic.
 According to analysts with IHS Markit, demand has already bounced back to 89 per cent of pre-COVID levels and is expected to return to up to 95 per cent through the first quarter of 2021.

-The International Energy Agency now forecasts that based on the world’s current trajectory, between 2018 and 2040 oil supply will be increased by approximately 9 per cent, to 4.9 billion tonnes of oil equivalent.
-Although the IEA forecasts that with more aggressive climate action, by 2040 oil supply will be decreased by 32 per cent, that still leaves 3.0 billion tonnes of supply for producers to meet.
+The International Energy Agency now forecasts that based on the world’s current trajectory, between 2018 and 2040 oil and liquids demand will increase by approximately 10 per cent, from 99.2 million barrels per day to 109.2 million barrels per day.
+Although the IEA forecasts that with more aggressive climate action, by 2040 oil supply will be decreased by 25 per cent, that would still leave 73.6 million barrels per day of demand for producers to meet.

 Pushing free-market companies out the business leaves state-owned operators to fill the void.